kyle-mcintyre/NewsForYou/README.md

 - The comments page keeps track of all comments in chronological order (newest to oldest)

 ## AI Model
 The AI Model is a support vector machine created from ~4,000 summarized political articles.
-Each article was scraped from far left, neutral or far right news sites and ranked as either a 1, 3, or 5 accordingly.
+Each article was scraped from far left, neutral or far right news sites and scored as either a 1, 3, or 5 accordingly.
 News sites were determined from https://www.allsides.com/media-bias/media-bias-ratings.

 ## Tools Used